TyrfingMjolnir/FMPReport2xcdatamodel/README.md

 If you are using an older or newer version of XCode than 8.2.1 you may want to copy/paste the model element from your own CoreData file

-How to use this piece of tooling, there is not need to download anything what so ever.
+How to use this piece of tooling
 ---
+#There is not need to download anything what so ever.

 Create a new XCode project; make sure you have an empty CoreData xcdatamodel in your project

 In FileMaker go to the Tools-menu, and ask for a Database Design Report ...